-When you’re feeling stressed, recognize that as a sign that you are doing too much.
+Feeling stressed is a sign that you are doing too much.
 Cut back on what you can, and lighten up your schedule.
 Don’t keep pushing when your body is saying to stop.
 Be sure you make time to take care of yourself and renew yourself, or you will burn out.
 You can only push yourself for so long, and then it will catch you in the form of burnout.
 Slow down and ask God to give you strength, and to show you what your priorities should be, and what you can let go.

-When I was struggling with burnout, I would often quote this verse as a reminder to myself:
+When I was struggling with homeschooling burnout, I would often quote this verse as a reminder to myself:

 “They that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles.
 They shall run and not be weary; they shall walk, and not faint.”

-Look to God as the source of your strength, and wait on Him daily to lead you in balancing what He has given you to do.
+Look to God as the source of your strength, and wait on Him daily to lead you in balancing what He has given you to do!